 '''

-interface MathMLPaddedElement: MathMLElement {
+interface MathMLPaddedElement: MathMLPresentationContainerElement {

 attribute DOMString width;

+'''

+'''

 attribute DOMString lspace;

 attribute DOMString height;

 attribute DOMString depth;

 };

 '''

-- width A string representing the total widthof the <mpadded@lement, if specified.
-See also the discussion of this attribute. - lspace A string representing the lspaceattribute the additional space to the left of the <mpaddedelement, if specified.
-See also the discussion of this attribute.

-depth A string representing the depthbeneath the baseline of the <mpadded@lement, if specified.
+- width A string representing the total widthof the mpadded element, if specified.
+See also the discussion of this attribute. - 1space A string representing the lspaceattribute the additional space to the left of the mpadded lement, if specified.
+See also the discussion of this attribute. - height A string representing the heightabove the baseline of the mpadded lement, if specified.
+See also the discussion of this attribute. - depth A string representing the depthbeneath the baseline of the mpadded element, if specified.
 See also the discussion of this attribute.